We are searching for

 Please wait.
 This should take only a few seconds.

-What Is A Vehicle Identification Number (VIN)?
+What Is A VIN Number?

-What Is A Vehicle Identification Number (VIN)?
+What Is A VIN Number?

 You've probably noticed a little metal plate on the dashboard of your car engraved with a set of numbers and letters.
 These characters combine to create your vehicle identification number or VIN (sometimes referred to colloquially as a "VIN number").